jedelman8/nxos-ansible/README.md

 richardson
 ```

 Second is in a file called `wan.yml` that needs to be created and stored in a `group_vars` directory.
 This group will match the group as defined in the `hosts` file.
+As was seen already, this file is probably already exists if you cloned the repo.

 The path to this file should be the ansible working directory `group_vars/wan.yml`, so for this complete example it would be `/home/cisco/ansible/nxos-ansible/group_vars/wan.yml`  Any variables found in `wan.yml` can be accessed by any device in the WAN group within the hosts file.